shtainze/triple_crispr/README.md

 Upon execution, the script automatically generates a directory under `database`.
 All the subsequent outputs will be done solely inside here.

+The interactive pipeline is in `script/pipeline_interactive.ipynb`.

+# Environment

 Necessary packages are listed in `scripts/python_requirement.txt`.

-The interactive pipeline is in `script/pipeline_interactive.ipynb`.
+Alternatively, you can use a docker image which can be build with `scripts/dockerfile`.